Northern-Bear/Northern-Bear/README.md

 Hey all!
 My name is Eric and I hail from Canada.

 I am currently learning:
-  - Python 3.x and the pygame library
+  - Javascript
+  - Express
-  - C++ with learnCPP.com.
+  - EJS

 ### Some interests include:
 ---